- Declaring a Major

 Undergraduate Psychology Courses

-This page lists courses from both the Psychology Department (PSY) and the Department of Psychological Sciences (PSYS).
-Course numbers in brackets [ ] will be effective Fall 2014.
+Course numbers in brackets [ ] are last catalog numbers.
 For more information see this summary sheet (pdf).

 For some courses listed in this program, appropriate off-campus laboratory experiences may be required.
 Such off-campus experiences must be under the direction and supervision of appropriate University faculty and executed within University policy.

 PSY 100 / PSYC 100C.
 INTRODUCTION TO PSYCHOLOGY.
 (3 hours) An introductory course dealing with principles of behavior, scientific methods of psychology, measurement, learning, perception, motivation, development, personality, abnormal behavior, social behavior, intelligence, and other topics.
 Equivalent to PSYS 100.
 C or better is required in this course for a major in psychology.
 Old GEN ED C | SB; Colonnade II SB

 PSY 175.
 UNIVERSITY EXPERIENCE.
 (3 hours) Special Requirements: For beginning college freshmen or transfer students with fewer than 24 semester hours of credit.
 Transition to university experience.
 Topics include study skills, library education, exploration of majors and careers, degree programs, campus resources and personal development.
 Special attention is given to educational requirements, careers and resources in the field of psychology.

 PSYC 199C.
 INTRODUCTION TO DEVELOPMENTAL PSYCHOLOGY.
 (3 hours) A general course in developmental psychology covering the entire life span.
 Included are a description of growth stages, theories of development, and research methods of development.
 Old GEN ED C | SB; Colonnade II SB